 Ask Counselor when the Financial Aid Night at our High School will be for seniors and their parents/guardians.

 Continue completing applications to colleges.
 Make copies of all applications before mailing the applications.
 Keep all records, test score reports and copies of applications for admission and financial aid.
 Having detailed records will save you time and effort should anything be lost or should you decide to apply in the future to other colleges and scholarships programs.

 Have official test scores sent to colleges on your list if you have not done so.

 Consult your school counselor again to review your final list of colleges.
 Be sure you have all bases covered.
 It is a good idea to make copies of everything before you drop those envelops in the mail.
 If for some reason your application gets lost, you will have a back-up copy.
 File your last college application.

 If you applied early decision, you should have an answer by now.
 If you are accepted, follow the instructions for admitted students.
 If the decision is deferred until spring or you are denied, submit applications now to other colleges.

-Financial Aid Workshop for seniors during Homebase
+Financial Aid Workshop for seniors and their parents.

 Keep working in your classes!!!
 Grades and courses continue to count throughout the senior year.